Ramin Isayev

 Ramin Isayev (also known as Ramin Ali Hakan) is an Azerbaijani businessman and former executive.
 He served as the founding General Director of SOCAR AQS from 2008 to 2020.
-In 2023 he was arrested for financial crime charges, and In September 2025, he was convicted of large-scale embezzlement and related offenses of over $32M USD, receiving a 14-year prison sentence from the Baku Court of Grave Crimes.
+In 2023, he was arrested for financial crime charges and, in September 2025, was convicted of large-scale embezzlement and related offenses of over $32M USD, receiving a 14-year prison sentence from the Baku Court of Grave Crimes.

 Early life and education

 Public information about Isayev's early life is limited.
 He has stated on his LinkedIn profile that he graduated from Baku State University with a Master of Science degree in physical sciences in 1994.
 He also attended various executive education programs.
 Some media outlets reported that he completed an executive MBA program at the Massachusetts Institute of Technology (MIT).
 In January 2025, a spokesperson for MIT confirmed that the institute had revoked a degree previously granted to Isayev, citing academic integrity issues.